LumKitty/VRnyan/README.md

 * Foreground / background split can be dynamic, based on e.g. the position of your VTuber hip bone
 * Rendering can be tweaked in great detail (some may see this is as a disadvantage, however)
 * Once initial config is done, stream startup requires fewer separate apps compared to LIV
+* Some updated games where LIV support is broken still work when OnAirTap is used

+VapourTap advangages:
+* Works with games that use the SteamVR Unity Plugin and do not support LIV
+* Otherwise identical to OnAirTap

 LIV advantages:
 * Wider game compatability due to not needing to support every different Unity mod loader ever made